- Reference Number: HEY-012/2023

 - Sometimes there is a higher than normal eye pressure following cataract surgery.
 This may require the use of extra eye drops, pills or injections.

 - Some patients may get bruising around the eyelids in the days following surgery.
-This type of bruising soon resolves.
+This type of bruising resolves over a few days.

 How do I prepare for the operation?